coderrio/Coderr.Documentation/docs/index.md

 To fully take advantage of this guide, we recommend you to have installed and configured one of our [client libraries](client/index.md).

-You should also have created an account at [codeRR Live](https://app.coderrapp.com) or in your locally installed [codeRR Community Server](server/installation.md).
+You should also have created an account at [Coderr Live](https://app.coderr.io) or in your locally installed [Coderr Community Server](server/installation.md).

 # Settings